ginpei/docker-rails-example/README.md

 ```

 This prepares a database for root user without password.
-It's dangerous in some cases but no problem for development.
+It's unsafe in some cases but you know this is only for development.

 ## Ignore database files